Matthew-Dove/FrameworkContainers/README.md

 * Added `Json` for `Serialize`, and `Deserialize` model operations.
 * Added `Xml` for `Serialize`, and `Deserialize` model operations.
 * Updated nuget pack settings, to make the project easier to deploy.

+## 2.1.0

+* Added a Dependency Injection helper, to add types from assemblies by naming convention (IService => Service).